Low Latency GNN Accelerator for Quantum Error Correction: Background

 The most commonly used decoder for hardware implementation is MWPM~\cite{alavisamani2024promatch,vittal2023astrea,das2022lilliput}, with the current state-of-the-art being Micro Blossom~\cite{wu2025micro-state-of-art-decoder}.
 The authors are able to decode surface codes of code distance up to $d=13$ while still being under the \qty{1}{\micro\second} threshold, and fitting the hardware decoder in a single Xilinx Versal VMK180 FPGA.
-While they are able to achieve the required latency, the logical error rate of the MWPM approach is still worse than that obtainable from most neural-network approaches.
+While they are able to achieve the required latency, the logical error rate of the MWPM approach is still worse than that obtainable from optimized neural-network approaches.
 Another main line of work is on the UF decoding, which achieves reduced decoding complexity at the cost of increased logical error rates than MWPM.
 However, its simpler algorithm allows for an even faster execution.
 The state-of-the-art work implementing the UF decoder on FPGA is~\cite{liyanage2024fpga-ufdecoder51}; they are able to decode surface codes up to $d=51$ while still achieving the real-time latency.
 While prioritizing lower-complexity decoders is important for maintaining low latency at higher code distances, high-accuracy decoders achieve lower logical error rates, with the same number of qubits, supporting more complex quantum circuits in the future.
-That is why in our work, we use the GNN decoder.

-Multiple works~\cite{neu2024dynamically-fpga-gnn1,kim2025eod-gnn-asic,kim2025omega-gnn-acceleration,zhou2022mode-gnn-fpga-2,zhang2022low-gnn-fpga-cpu,abi2023gnnbuilder} present hardware acceleration of GNNs, but only a limited number of them focus on optimizing the single-inference latency for sub-microsecond FPGA execution.
-The only comparable work in terms of latency constraints we have knowledge of, Que et al.~\cite{que2024ll-llgnn}, also focuses on the sub-microsecond inference latency; however, their GNN is significantly smaller, with $\approx3{,}000$ parameters.
-As a result, despite similar timing constraints, the design trade-offs and overall approaches diverge, with their work emphasizing micro-architectural choices and ours focusing mainly on system-level optimizations.
+For this reason, in our work we adopt a Neural-Network-based decoder, specifically a Graph Neural Network~(GNN) decoder.